+(amounts in MMBF) Look-through

+Planned annual planned annual

-(amounts in MMBF) Planned annual harvest volume Look-through planned annual harvest volume
+harvest volume harvest volume

 Partnership Properties 44 44

 Fund Properties 55 7

 Total 99 51

 Marketing and Markets.
 The following marketing and markets discussion applies to the Combined tree farms.
 We market timber by selling finished logs to wood manufacturers or to export brokers.
 To do so, we engage independent logging and trucking contractors to harvest the standing timber, manufacture it into logs, and deliver it to our customers on the open market.
 We retain title to the logs until delivery takes place, which normally occurs at a customer log yard.